Rape Cases in Africa Alarming, Says FIDA - THISDAYLIVE

 The International Federation of Women Lawyers (FIDA) has expressed concern over the increasing cases of rape and other violence against women and girls in Africa, describing it as alarming.

-She gave the warning on Wednesday during a press briefing with judiciary correspondents in Abuja, Wednesday.
+She gave the warning yesterday during a press briefing with judiciary correspondents in Abuja.

-The media parley, according to Mrs Awolomo, was part of activities preparatory to Nigeria’s hosting of FIDA Africa Regional Congress 2019, from the 11-15th October, 2019.
+The media parley, according to Mrs. Awolomo, was part of activities preparatory to Nigeria’s hosting of FIDA Africa Regional Congress 2019, from October 11 to 15, 2019.

 While speaking on gender and sexual violence; particularly the rape of minors, rising wave of incest as well as the need to create a level-playing field in politics for women, Awomolo lamented that the status of women and children in Africa has not changed.